5 tips for keeping mold out of your washer

 Once, you've cleaned your washer, it's time to move on to the rest of your house.
 Start with the bathroom -- here's how to clean your showerhead, simple 1-hour science hack for degunking, and how to unclog a toilet without a plunger.

-Discuss: How to prevent mold from growing in your washer and how to kill it if you have it
+Discuss: How to stop mold from growing in your washer and how to kill it if you have it

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.